 - engaging in behavior that would be deemed by a reasonable person to be disruptive in nature;

-Obstruction or disruption may include noise violations, any act that interrupts, modifies, or damages utility service or equipment, communication service or equipment, or computer equipment, software, or networks, or any behavior which results in the inappropriate utilization of University resources.
+Obstruction or disruption may include noise violations, any act that interrupts, modifies, or damages utility service or equipment, communication service or equipment, or computer equipment, software, records, or networks, or any behavior which results in the inappropriate utilization of University resources.

 - using any University fountain or other artificial body of water, that is not designed and maintained for recreation or therapeutic purposes, in an unauthorized manner.
 This includes:

 - entering, walking, lying, playing, remaining, or being in the water of any fountain or other artificial body of water

 - dumping, throwing, placing or causing any material, object, trash, waste, soap, or debris to be placed in the water of any fountain or other artificial body of water